 Maximum Cooling Tower Water Conservation | Shawn Bray, Cooling Tower Water Conservation Educator, Terlyn Industries

-GSA is now not only positioned to meet or exceed the goals set by Executive Order 13514, but will pave the way for more GSA buildings and other commercial buildings to save rivers of water throughout the United States and beyond.
+This emerging technology will pave the way for more buildings to save rivers of water throughout the United States and beyond.

-This presentation covers one of the nation’s largest commercial/industrial technology focused water efficiency rebate programs.
-The talk will cover the history of the program, its current structure and its successes, and some special areas of emphasis.
+This presentation covered one of the nation’s largest commercial/industrial technology focused water efficiency rebate programs.
+The talk covered the history of the program, its current structure and its successes, and some special areas of emphasis.

-The objective is to inform the audience of the existence of this program and explain its dual menu and custom track option.
+The audience learned of the existence of this program and explain its dual menu and custom track option.
 Vendors and representatives of technologies will realize the additional marketing opportunities afforded by the program to the targeted customer classes which are incentivized and most importantly other utilities will see a model of how such a program is successfully implemented and what it can accomplish.